7 Best PayPal Alternatives for Nonprofits (By Category) [Updated 2023]

 Disadvantages of using PayPal for nonprofit fundraising

-- PayPal was not created with nonprofit fundraising in mind, therefore it lacks some of the features that many fundraisers would consider industry standard.
+Inefficient for fundraising – PayPal was not created with nonprofit fundraising in mind, therefore it lacks some of the features that many fundraisers would consider industry standard.
+For example, you cannot expect to create an engaging fundraising page, no way to create event pages and ticketing forms, the donation form is as basic as it possibly can be, and more.

-- Donors are not able to log in and adjust their recurring gifts, update their information, or download their tax receipts.
+No focus on donor experience – Donors are not able to log in and adjust their recurring gifts, update their information, download their tax receipts, and give on the go.
+All these features are important for nonprofits to offer their donors some control over their donation plans and receipts, and overall a reliable donation experience.

-- PayPal does not offer donors the opportunity to make an anonymous gift, or to direct their gift toward a specific project.
+No option for anonymous donation and donation designation – PayPal does not offer donors the opportunity to make an anonymous gift, or to direct their gift toward a specific project.
+Many donors prefer to have the control to decide where their donations should go and a drop down like this on the donation form can encourage more donations.

-- Apple Pay is not accepted as a payment method with PayPal.
+Apple Pay is not available as a payment method with PayPal.

 Best All-in-One PayPal Alternative for Nonprofits

-Donorbox is a seamless all-in-one nonprofit fundraising solution trusted by more than 35,000 organizations from 40 countries.
+Donorbox is a seamless all-in-one nonprofit fundraising solution trusted by more than 50,000 organizations from 40 countries around the globe.
 In just 15 minutes, you’ll be all set to start accepting donations!

 Donorbox is user-friendly and can easily integrate with your existing website with no coding knowledge.
-It also offers capabilities for crowdfunding, text-to-give, flexible recurring giving, donor management, and more.
+It also offers features like crowdfunding, peer-to-peer fundraising, text-to-give, flexible recurring giving, donor management, event ticketing, membership campaigns, and more.
 Let’s have a quick look at some of the most interesting aspects of this powerful alternative to PayPal!

 1.1 Secure payment processing